 Really what it comes down to is: how would you like to be treated as a guest in another country?
 What social niceties would make you feel at home?
 Do that.

 Stay tuned for Part 2 next week!
-Be sure to sign up for the RSS feed above and for free German learning tips, too!
+Be sure to sign up free German learning tips (in the newsletter) below!